jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ![](./images/300/Picture300-49.png)

 - Then, select proper statistical algorithm for flight delay prediction project.
 Here, OAC provides four different classes of machine learning.
 In this case, you want to predict numerical variable of flight delay.
-So, let’s click **the train numeric prediction model**.
+So, let’s click **train numeric prediction model**.

 ![](./images/300/Picture300-50.png)